apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

         }
     }

-Then, in JS you would need to call exec like this:
+Then, in JS you need to call `exec` like this:

     cordova.exec(win, fail, "com.mydomain.cordovaExtensions.Echo", ...);